quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part04_Generative_Mode.md

 :p How do Energy-Based Models differ from Variational Autoencoders in their approach?
 ??x
 Energy-based models (EBMs) differ fundamentally from VAEs by focusing on modeling the energy of a system through Markov chain sampling.
-In contrast to VAEs, which optimize an approximation of the joint density function \(p(x)\), EBMs aim to learn the underlying energy function that determines the probability of a configuration. x??
+In contrast to VAEs, which optimize an approximation of the joint density function $p(x)$, EBMs aim to learn the underlying energy function that determines the probability of a configuration. x??

 ---